nawawi/docket-cache/readme.txt

 == Sponsor this project ==

-There is a lot of room for improvement and features to add, require plenty of person-hours dedicated to testing and development.

-[Become our sponsor](https://docketcache.com/sponsorship/?utm_source=wp-readme&utm_campaign=sponsor-uri&utm_medium=wporg), to fund monthly or one-off, [alternatively here](https://github.com/nawawi/docket-cache/issues/5) for other options.
+Fund Docket Cache one-off or recurring payment to support our open-source development efforts.

-All funds will be dedicated to maintenance, development, and marketing of this project.
+[Become our sponsor](https://docketcache.com/sponsorship/?utm_source=wp-readme&utm_campaign=sponsor-uri&utm_medium=wporg), all funds will be dedicated to the maintenance, development, and marketing of this project.

-Thank you for sponsoring Docket Cache.

-**Sponsored by:**
+**Noteworthy Sponsors:**

 A heartful thanks and appreciation.